Taking Haloperidol With Ketamine: What to Know

 Haloperidol and ketamine are compatible.
 As a first-generation antipsychotic, haloperidol has more pronounced D2 antagonism and QT effect than the atypicals.
 The theoretical antidepressant-attenuation of ketamine via D2 blockade applies as it does for atypicals; baseline EKG is worth doing.

-If you take Haldol regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Haldol regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Haldol interacts with ketamine